Sri Lanka Railways S12

-Class S12 is a diesel multiple-unit (DMU), built for Sri Lanka Railways by China's CSR Corporation.
+Sri Lanka Railways S12 is a class of Diesel-electric multiple unit (DEMU) built for Sri Lanka Railways by China's CSR Corporation.
 The first batch arrived in Sri Lanka in August 2012.
 They were built to replace locomotive-hauled passenger trains.
 Seven of the S12 DMUs were ordered to strengthen long-distance travel on the Main line from Colombo to Badulla.
-Four of S12s will serve the Kelani Valley Line.
-The remaining two designed as luxury trains.
+Four of S12s were built to serve the Kelani Valley Line.
+The remaining set was designed as a luxury train.

 History

-The S12 DMUs were meant to improve services on the Main Line and the Kelani Valley Line.
+The S12 DEMUs were meant to improve services on the Main Line and the Kelani Valley Line.
 The steep slopes on the up-country portion of the Main Line is difficult to operate.
-Prior to the S12, only a few models of locomotives were capable of operating this line.
-As DMUs started to replace locomotive-operated trains on other lines, the up-country Main Line could not be operated by DMUs.
-The S12 is the first DMU to handle these conditions.
+Prior to the S12, only a few classes of locomotives were capable of operating this line.
+As DEMUs started to replace locomotive-operated trains on other lines, the up-country Main Line could not be operated by DEMUs.
+The S12 is the first DEMU to handle these conditions.

-The locomotives are purchased under a USD 101 million credit line agreement with China.
-The loan would be settled within 15 years.
+The locomotives were purchased under a USD 101 million credit line agreement with China.
+The loan was to be settled within 15 years.

 In September 2012, the first units had trial runs.
-The first Main-Line train using the S12 began on 23 October 2012.
+The first Main Line train operated by the S12 began on 23 October 2012.

+Most of the named services operated by the S12 DEMUs were later taken over by the newer S14 DEMUs.